 - You would not condemn a monkey that was panting to mate.

-- You would not have contempt for a pacing lion that was seeking territory.
+- You would not disdain a pacing lion that was seeking territory.

-- You would not chase away a wolf that was howling for its pack.
+- You would not mock a wolf that was howling for its pack.

 - You would not accuse an eagle that was competing for prey.

-- You would not deride a rabbit that was frozen stiff because it was too small to defend itself.
+- You would not deride a rabbit that was scurrying to escape a larger animal.

-- You would not ridicule a sick or injured cat because it was injured or ill.
+- You would not ridicule a sick or injured cat that was withdrawing from activity.

 Instead, wouldn’t you quickly sum up the beast’s challenge, feel compassion, and try to give it what it needs?
-(After all, beasts want simple things that are obvious, right?)
+(After all, beasts want simple things, right?)

 Here is the great news: Observation is easy.
 And, it’s fun.
-(Who is more interesting than you?)
+(After all, who is more interesting than you?)

-Well, this concludes the introduction.
-You have now properly met your Beastly Brain.
+Well, this concludes the introduction!
+You have now been properly introduced to your Beast Brain.